shuqi-mo/FraudDetectionByCUSBoost/README.md

 # FraudDetection
-code and data set for the paper!
+code and data set and experiment result for the paper!